lewiswalwyn/news/feedback edit.md

 ## Code

 * move the stylesheet links to the `head` in your index.html
+--- DONE

 * the BallotBoxes are almost identical for comments and articles.
 This is a perfect opportunity to practise **r E u S a B i L i T y**
+----- hold voted? in state of ballot box instead of above tier

 * Same as above for Articles and ArticlesByTopic (I think you've already done this tbf.
 Delete the obsolete component)
+--- DONE

 * remove console.logs
+--- DONE

 * *Articles.js:* sorting should be handled by your API, not `.sort`
+--- DONE

 * Sorting functionality could be extracted into its own component to keep `Articles` light.
+--- has become a smaller/non issue after sorting via api?

 * remove commented out code
+--- DONE

 *  Extract comments functionality to its own component.
+---

 * *SingleArticle.js:* `handleDelete` is a little convoluted.
 Try and slim it down.
+---

 * *SingleArticle.js:* `CommentVoteChange` could also be made nicer.
 Direction is already a number we can do maths with.
+--- made this cleaner for articleVoteChange but it's messed up the render.....

 * Methods should be camelCase.
 Only components are capitalised.
+--- DONE

 * no to`<br/>`s!!!
 CSS instead
+---

 * remove unnecessary files
+---

 ## MAKE SURE ALL TESTS ARE STILL PASSING IN BACK END